|What can I expect to pay for a DNA test?|

 Biological relatives will share common DNA to some extent or other and this is what makes relationship testing possible.
 We know for example, that uncles or aunties will share 25% of their genes with their nieces or nephews.

 We offer a result turnaround time of 5- 7 working days on paternity testing, most relationship tests, DNA profiles and non invasive prenatal paternity testing.

-DNA tests with longer turnaround times are the following: mitochondrial DNA testing X chromosome testing and baby gender urine testing.
+DNA tests with longer turnaround times are the following: mitochondrial DNA testing and X chromosome testing.

 homeDNAdirect South Africa does not offer express testing.